metal-stack/docs/docs/src/installation/autonomous-control-plane.md

-# Autonomous Control Plane, aka solve the bootstrap problem
+# Autonomous Control Plane

-Setting up a metal-stack.io environment in your own datacenter requires a control plane to be present which hosts the metal-stack api.
-If you plan to spin up kubernetes clusters, either with gardener.cloud or cluster api, the requirement for this control plane raises.
+As described in the [deployment chapter](./deployment.md), we strongly recommend Kubernetes as the target platform for running the metal-stack control plane.

+Kubernetes clusters for this purpose are readily available from hyperscalers, metalstack.cloud, or other cloud providers.
+Simply using a managed Kubernetes cluster greatly simplifies a metal-stack installation.
+However, sometimes it might be desirable to host the metal-stack control plane autonomously, without the help of another cloud provider.
+Reasons for this might include corporate policies that prohibit the use of external data center products, or network constraints.

-The control plane must be running in a kubernetes cluster, which offers at least the following features:
+The Kubernetes cluster hosting the metal-stack control plane must provide at least the following features:

-- Loadbalancing
+- Load balancing (for exposing the APIs)
-- Persistent Storage
+- Persistent storage (for the databases and key-value stores)
-- Access to a object storage for automatic backups of the stateful sets
+- Access to object storage for automated backups of the stateful sets
-- Access to a DNS provider which is supported by one of the dns extensions in use.
+- Access to a DNS provider supported by one of the used DNS extensions
-- DNS entries must be externally accessible to ensure a working DNS Challenge
+- Externally accessible DNS records for obtaining officially signed certificates through DNS challenges

-This cluster must also be highly available to prevent complete loss of control over the managed resources in the datacenter.
+This metal-stack control plane cluster must also be highly available to prevent a complete loss of control over the managed resources in the data center.
-Regular kubernetes updates to apply security fixes and feature updates must be possible in an automated manner.
+Regular Kubernetes updates to apply security fixes and feature updates must be possible in an automated manner.
+The Day-2 operational overhead of running this cluster in your own datacenter must be reasonable.

-The most obvious and simple solution is to use one of the managed kubernetes offerings from another cloud provider.

-But there are use cases, where it is not possible because of network restrictions, or because the company compliances forbid the usage of external datacenter products.
-For such cases a solution must be found which produces the control plane inside the own datacenter but with reasonable day two operational effort.
+In this chapter, we propose a solution for setting up a metal-stack environment with an autonomous control plane that is independent of another cloud provider.

 ```@contents
 Pages = ["autonomous-control-plane.md"]